tongkewu/Lending-Club-Data-Analysis/README.md

 7. Continuous Data: For continuous variables, I created dummy variables to indicate whether the data is missing and filled in missing value with arbitrary number.
 It is a good idea to use an obviously out of range data.

-Finally, we got a complete data set.
+Finally, I added a column called 'last_loan_status' so that the the payment time series is decomposed into subsamples.

 ## Data Exploration
 ### Response Variable -- Loan Status